AIObjectives/tttc-light-js/README.md

 #### express-server/.env

-Encode your Google Credentials using the service account key you downloaded earlier, by running the command `base64 -i ./google-credentials.json`
+Encode your Google Credentials using the service account key you downloaded earlier, by running the command `base64 -i ./google-credentials.json`.
+(You do need both the path to the json file and the base-64 encoded version.)

 ```
 export OPENAI_API_KEY=